 - In the Email Subject field, place your cursor where you would like to insert the personalisation.

 - Click the icon to the right of the subject field.

 - From the first drop down, choose the list that you will be sending this message to.

 - From the second drop down, choose the field that you want to use to personalise the subject line (e.g. First Name).

 - You should now have a wildcard in your subject line, and you can type the rest of your subject around the wildcard.

-- Click the save button when you are finished to finalise your changes.
+- Click when you are finished to finalise your changes.